-Stakeholders involved in designing mHealth applications and systems must consider these user characteristics obtained from these finding in developing such systems in order to ensure user acceptability and utilization.
+Stakeholders involved in designing mHealth applications and systems must consider these user characteristics obtained from these findings in developing such systems in order to ensure user acceptability and utilization.

-Not much research has been done in the area of mHealth within the region of Sub-saharan.
+Not much research has been done in the area of mHealth within the region of sub-Saharan.
 Further studies should therefore be done in this area to test the strength of the UTAUT model at resource limited settings.
 Such studies should consider the context and socio-cultural factors such as religion and ethnicity status of the user population.
+Further studies can also be done to actually measure the health impact of mHealth systems.